A Survey of Deep Learning for Low-Shot Object Detection: Standard Few-Shot Object Detection

+$\bullet$ \textbf{Convolutional operation for integral feature aggregation.} SQMG-FSOD~\cite{Zhang2021SQMG} proposes another integral feature aggregation method by generating convolutional kernels from support features and using the generated kernels to enhance query features.
+Furthermore, SQMG-FSOD not only learns a distance metric to compare RoI features and support features for filtering out irrelevant RoIs but also utilizes this metric to assign weights to support samples by comparing them with query images.
+Additionally, it proposes a hybrid loss to mitigate the false positive problem~(i.e., some background RoIs are misclassified into objects).

-DCNet\cite{hu2021dense} aggregates two feature-maps using the similar manner as Scaled Dot-Product Attention\cite{Cem2021Atten}.
-It extracts key map and value map from query image and support image, then calculates the pixel-wise similarities between these two key maps and uses them to aggregate two value maps.
-This paper also proposes a CFA module, which aggregates RoI feature-maps with different resolutions of a region proposal to capture both holistic and partial information of it.
-DAnA-FasterRCNN also applies its attention based RoI feature-map aggregation method to integral feature aggregation.
+$\bullet$ \textbf{Attention operation for integral feature aggregation.} Newly proposed methods~(DCNet~\cite{hu2021dense}, DAnA-FasterRCNN~\cite{tungchenHeadTail2021}, TENET~\cite{zhang2022ECCV}, Hierarchy-FasterRCNN~\cite{park2022hierarchical}, IQ-SAM~\cite{lee2022WACV}, Meta-DETR~\cite{gongjiezhangMetaDETR2021}, and FCT~\cite{han2022CVPR}) tend to adopt attention operation for integral feature aggregation.
+Attention operation aggregates two feature-maps using a similar manner as scaled dot-product attention~\cite{Cem2021Atten}.
+It extracts the key map and the value map from the query image and the support image, respectively, then calculates the pixel-wise similarities between these two key maps and uses them to aggregate two value maps.

+\begin{itemize} \item Meta-DETR also adopts attention operation for integral feature aggregation with a significant boost in performance.
+The major difference is that it adopts Deformable DETR~\cite{zhu2021deformable} as the detection framework.
+DETR is an end-to-end transformer-based detector that eliminates anchor boxes in former detectors.
+Besides, Meta-DETR proposes a correlational aggregation module~(CAM) that uses single-head attention to aggregate the query feature-maps with the support feature-maps.
+The aggregated features are finally fed into a class-agnostic transformer to predict object categories and locations.

+\item Most of these methods aggregate the query and support features that are extracted from the backbone independently, while FCT surpasses this limit and instead aggregates the features in each layer of the ViT backbones, which achieves significant performance improvement.
+First, it splits query images and support images into image tokens and add position \& branch embeddings into them~(i.e., position embedding discriminates the position of the token, and branch embedding discriminates whether the token is from support image or query image).
+Next, it concatenates all query and support tokens into a sequence and feeds them into a transformer to generate the aggregated integral features. \end{itemize}

+$\bigstar$ \textbf{Discussion of Mixed Feature Aggregation Methods.} Compared to RoI feature aggregation methods, mixed feature aggregation methods additionally conduct integral feature aggregation to incorporate category-specific information into the shallow components~(mainly RPN) of the detection model, which extracts more positive region proposals for the further classification \& regression tasks and improves the performance.
+Mixed feature aggregation methods are categorized into three types: \textbf{concatenation \& element-wise operations}, \textbf{convolutional operation}, and \textbf{attention operation}.
+Simple concatenation \& element-wise operations are mostly adopted by early FSOD methods, which have poor performance and need to combine other components altogether for performance improvement.
+Convolutional operation is still simple, which cannot fully incorporate the information of support features into query features.
+Attention operation captures the relation between local regions in query feature maps and support feature maps, which better discriminates different local regions, and these methods overall achieve better performance.